ThomasQuinnKelly/bip-reference-person/docs/exception-handling.md

-#OCP Exception Handling
+#OCP Exception Management
 This docoument is primarily concerned with exceptions generated in the course of executing business processes in the service and partner layers.
-For discussion of input validations, see [validation.md](./validation.md).
+For discussion of input validations, see [validation-management.md](./validation-management.md).

 ##Layer Concerns
 Each layer of an OCP micro-service has different exception handling needs.
 Understanding layer concerns is necessary.